VFA-125: Mission

 VFA-125 averaged 1,500 flight hours monthly and trained approximately 120 pilots each year.
 Pilots from the U.S. Navy, the U.S. Marine Corps, the Royal Air Force, the Canadian Forces (now Royal Canadian Air Force), the Spanish Air Force, the Royal Australian Air Force, the Hellenic Air Force, the Kuwait Air Force, and the Finnish Air Force were trained at VFA-125.
 By May 1996, VFA-125 had amassed over 70,000 mishap-free flight hours in the Hornet, and was recognized for this milestone with the CNO Aviation Safety Award.
 By January 1998, it was the first fleet readiness squadron to surpass 100,000 mishap-free flight hours.

 VFA-125 was also responsible for transitioning experienced naval aviators from other aircraft, such as the A-6 Intruder, F-14 Tomcat, and S-3 Viking, to the Hornet as those earlier aircraft were retired from operational squadrons.
 Aircrew returning from non-flying assignments also underwent refresher training at VFA-125 prior to returning to flying assignments.
 Additionally, VFA-125 (with the help from the Center of Naval Aviation Technical Training Unit, CNATTTU) trained maintenance personnel and provided replacement aircraft to operational units.
 VFA-125's East Coast counterpart was VFA-106, initially at NAS Cecil Field until late 1999, and then at NAS Oceana.
 Additionally, VMFAT-101 at MCAS El Toro and later at MCAS Miramar also trained Navy and Marine Corps Hornet operators.

 On 1 October 2010, VFA-125 was deactivated and its aircraft and personnel were merged into VFA-122.
 The merger was intended to cut administrative costs and streamline training in anticipation of the replacement of the F/A-18A+, F/A-18C, and F/A-18D Hornet by the F/A-18E/F Super Hornet and F-35 Lightning II in the coming years.
 The merged squadron continued operations as the VFA-122 Flying Eagles while the use of the VFA-125 Rough Raiders name was suspended until January 2017.

-The squadron was re-activated at NAS Lemoore on 12 January 2017 as the west coast F-35C Lightning II FRS.
-It received its first aircraft on 25 January 2017.
-The aircraft were transferred from VFA-101, which became the first F-35C FRS in May 2012.
+The squadron was re-activated at NAS Lemoore on 12 January 2017 as the West Coast F-35C Lightning II FRS.
+It received its first 4 aircraft on 25 January 2017.
+The aircraft were transferred from VFA-101 which was then deactivated.
+VFA-101 had been the F-35C FRS since May 2012.